 |---|---|---|

-| Data path | Provide the cluster-level backup path in the restore command. | Provide both the data backup path and the log archive path. |
+| Data path | You can specify the cluster-level backup path in the restore command. | You need to specify both the data backup path and the log archiving path. |

-| Restore concurrency setting | Before initiating a restore command, use the ALTER SYSTEM SET RESTORE_CONCURRENCY statement to set the restore concurrency. |
+| Restore concurrency setting | Before initiating a restore command, you can use the ALTER SYSTEM SET RESTORE_CONCURRENCY statement to set the restore concurrency. |

-Specify concurrency in the restore command. |
+You can specify the concurrecy parameter in the restore command. |

-| Key management method |
+| Key management |

 |